anfelipecb/conflict-prediction-ml/milestones/milestone5.md

 2. **KNN:** [PH]

 3. **Clustering:** As we mentioned before, the main twist here will be to use the labeled data as a decision tree node after clustering eventhough we learned that Clustering was only for unsupervised learning.
 We will do this by checking the most frequent label of conflict within each cluster.
 For it, we will have to define a method for our imbalance dataset, otherwise many non-conflict labels will be classified as with conflict.

+[^1]: We classify our label into different levels of conflict based on the distribution of counts across the data.
+Accordingly, we label samples with 0 when there are no conflicts, 1 when conflicts are 'low' (up to q1), 2 when conflicts are medium (between q1 and q3), and 3 when conflict are 'high' (at or above q3).